wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
+- Sep.
+2024, our work on Minimizing Quotient Regularization Model was accepted by Inverse Problems and Imaging.

 - Aug.
 2024, our work on Poissonian Image Restoration via the L1/L2-based minimization was accepted by Journal of Scientific Computing.

 - Jul.
 2024, our work on [_A nonlinear high-order transformations-based method for high-order tensor completion_](https://doi.org/10.1016/j.sigpro.2024.109514) was published in Signal Processing; our work on _Superpixel-informed Implicit Neural Representation for Multi-Dimensional Data_ was accepted by the European Conference on Computer Vision (ECCV) 2024.